Ronald True: Reprieve

 On 8 June 1922, True was reprieved by Home Secretary Edward Shortt, who had appointed three medical experts to assess True's sanity—all of whom concluded he was legally insane.
 On the basis of these experts' reports, Shortt recommended True's sentence be commuted to life imprisonment, to be served in a high-security psychiatric hospital.

 The Home Secretary's decision to reprieve True caused considerable political and public controversy.
 Many believed, incorrectly, that True was being leniently treated for the crime of murder solely on account of his hailing from an influential family.
 This controversy was further heightened due to the concurrent case of an eighteen-year-old working-class pantry boy named Henry Julius Jacoby, who had murdered 65-year-old Lady Alice White in March 1922, and whom Justice McCardie had sentenced to death just days before True's trial.
 Although the jury that convicted Jacoby had strongly recommended mercy, he had been executed at Pentonville Prison on 7 June.
 (Note: Referencing the respective fates of True and Jacoby for the crime of murder, one newspaper remarked the men's respective social positions had "damned one and saved the other".)

 Shortt was obliged to explain to the House of Commons that True's reprieve was not left to his personal discretion; the law gave him no option.
 At trial, True was found guilty by the stringent standards of the M'Naghten Rules, but the Home Secretary was legally held to different standards.
-Having information from the trial, which could not be ignored, that True's sanity was seriously in doubt, the Criminal Lunatics Act of 1884 compelled him to order an enquiry.
+Having information from the trial, which could not be ignored, that True's sanity was seriously in doubt, the Criminal Lunatics Act 1884 compelled him to order an enquiry.
 As True had been declared certifiably insane, the Common Law of England did not permit an insane person to be executed, mandating a reprieve.